AriFordsham/GHCWiki/building/preparation/windows.md

 ### Building documentation on Windows

-Documentation is optional, but in order to build it in Windows you must currently use Cygwin (there isn't a working DocBook toolchain on MSYS as far as we know).
+Building GHC's documentation is optional, but in order to build it in Windows you must currently use Cygwin (there isn't a working DocBook toolchain on MSYS as far as we know).

 In the Cygwin installer, just install the complete `Doc` category.
 You